Richard Nizielski: Skating

 Nizielski was also entered in the 500 m and 1,000 m individual events.
 In the first event, he won his heat in a time of 44.86 s and then came fourth in his quarterfinal in a slower time of 45.57 s to be eliminated.
 He was classified tenth overall out of 31 competitors.
 In the 1,000 m event, Nizielski came second in his heat in a time of 1 m 32.42 s.
-He came fourth in his quarterfinalin a time of 1 m 29.93 s and was eliminated.
+He came fourth in his quarterfinal in a time of 1 m 29.93 s and was eliminated.
 He came 13th out of 31 competitors.

 Bradbury, Nizielski and Kieran Hansen, three of the quartet that won Australia's maiden medal in 1994 returned with new teammate Richard Goerlitz, and there were hopes that they could repeat their Lillehammer performance.
 However, in their qualifying race, they placed third in a time of 7 m 11.691 s and missed the final by one place, even though they had been two seconds faster than their medal-winning performance in 1994.
 They completed the course four seconds slower in the B final and came last in the race, and thus last out of eight teams overall.
 Nizielski did not compete in the individual events.

 Nizielski was Australia's flag bearer at the opening ceremony of the 1998 Nagano Winter Olympics.